EventStore/documentation/docs/cloud/dedicated/guides/kubernetes.md

 ## Google Kubernetes Engine

-In this section, you find instructions on how to set up a Google Kubernetes Engine (GKE) cluster, so it can connect to an KurrentDB cluster in Kurrent Cloud.
+In this section, you find instructions on how to set up a Google Kubernetes Engine (GKE) cluster, so it can connect to a KurrentDB cluster in Kurrent Cloud.
 As a prerequisite, you have experience with Kubernetes, GKE and networking in Kubernetes as well as in Google Cloud Platform (GCP).

 Before you provision a cluster in Kurrent Cloud, you need to have a network, to which the cluster nodes will connect.
 Nodes in the cluster will get IP addresses from the specified network CIDR.